How to Start a Coffee Business from Home: A Complete Guide

 and the BW Team — Bellwether Shop Roaster

-This guide covers the practical realities of home-based coffee businesses: what's legally possible, which business models work best, what equipment you need, and how to grow from your kitchen to a commercial operation.
+This guide covers what's actually possible: which states allow what, which business models work best from home, the equipment you'll need, and how to scale from your kitchen into a commercial operation when the time comes.

 PermissiveBroad allowances, higher capsCalifornia, Texas, many others